Tsunami (Virginia band): Simple Machines

+Simple Machines had their own clothing line called Cog Wear, which sported their logo on different clothing items.
+Simple Machines ceased operations in 1997.

 After Simple Machines

 After Simple Machines was wound up in 1998, Toomey went on to become the executive director of the Future of Music Coalition, whose aim is "to ensure that musicians have a voice in the issues that affect their livelihood" through advocacy intended to establish a "balanced approach to music in the digital age — one that reflects the interests of all stakeholders, and not just the powerful few".
-She was to be joined by Thompson who became Education Director for the organisation after completing a Masters in Urban Affairs and Public Policy from the University of Delaware.
+She was to be joined by Thomson who became Education Director for the organization after completing a Masters in Urban Affairs and Public Policy from the University of Delaware.

+Tsunami reformed in 2023 after reissues of their music courtesy of The Numero Group.
+2024 saw the announcement of Loud As Is, a compilation of the band's four albums and various other releases from their discography.